Sagarsgsg/Sagar-daily-task-linux/README.md

 5.Functions

-6. No datatyps--	     In shell-scriptying every valu is treated as text or string.
+6.No datatyps--	     In shell-scriptying every valu is treated as text or string.

 1.variables::-